 Here comes the legendary Yonex Arcsaber 11 racket.
 It’s a superior, comfortable and ultra PEF racket perfect for both newbies and professional competitors in defense & midcourt.

 Plus, it is 3U & G5 that makes control easy for arms.
-It delivers extra powerful shots without compromising on handling, best to turn defense into attack increasing the shuttlecock speed in a new style.
-Well, to be honest, I love the fact that it is equally balanced during placements despite being a power-based racket.
+It delivers extra powerful shots without compromising on handling, best to turn defense into attack, increasing the shuttlecock speed in a new style.
+I love the fact that it is equally balanced during placements despite being a power-based racket.

 Construction Material: H.M.
 Graphite, Sonic Metal, Neo CS Carbon Nanotube, Ultra PEF

 - 3U (85 -85.9g)

 - String: 3U (19-24 lbs) & 2U (20-25 lbs)

 - Dimension: 26.8 x 9.1 x 0.8 inches